chatgris/funnel/README.md

 Funnel has this notion of `Funnel.Transport`.
 Anything implementing the `Funnel.Transport` protocol can be a transport.

-For the dynamo framework, the protocol would looks like:
+For the [Plug](https://github.com/elixir-lang/plug), the protocol would looks
+like:

 ```elixir
 defmodule EventStreamMessage do